meekotherogue/by-night/favourites/sketches/gallery.md

   includeSelf: true
 ---

-Here is a collection of my personal favourite sketches in no particular order
+Here is a collection of my personal favourite sketches in no particular order.

 These are incomplete works that I just love regardless of their technical prowess!